hoangsonww/Budget-Management-Backend-API/README.md

 4. Access the frontend UI at `http://localhost:3001` (or whichever port is specified in the console).

 Alternatively, it is also deployed live at [https://budget-manage-app.vercel.app](https://budget-manage-app.vercel.app).
 Feel free to use the live version for testing and exploration.

+For more information, refer to the [Frontend README](frontend/README.md) in the `frontend` directory to learn about the frontend UI components, features, and usage.

 ### **UI Images**